Magnetism in Gemstones

 (2.41ct., Strong, SI 221)

 Orange is often a component color of brown Tourmalines.
-On rare occasions, brownish orange gems are also found, as depicted by the 2 gems below.
+On rare occasions, orange is the dominant color as depicted by the 2 brownish orange gems below.
 Like brown Tourmaline colored by iron and Fe2+-Ti4+ charge transfer, these brownish orange Tourmalines show no attraction to a magnet.

 (1.1ct., Diamagnetic, SI < 0)